mihneasim/writing/managing/angular2lit.md

 It goes without saying the migration work should be captured in backlog, but the key idea here is **The appointed engineer should have focus to come up with the migration implementation plan**.

+For me, it was easier to secure this environment in the recruitment phase.
+Since the individual was by any mean a new joiner, there were no past activities to close down or to hand over.
+I made sure to make it transparent to the Product (to the Tribe Lead) that we want to onboard the next new engineer specifically for the migration kick-off.
+The candidate showed strong proficiency, so it really made sense to offer him a matching opportunity.

 ## 3. Remove non-engineering impediments